Arts & Sciences College of Arts & Sciences

 Plan B Minor

 Plan B minors may only be followed when students have at least two other elements of their degree program, a primary major and either a minor or second major.
 They typically have fewer hours required than a Plan A minor.
-Only Chemistry, English, Physics, and Economics offer a Plan B version of their minor.
+Only Chemistry, English, and Economics offer a Plan B version of their minor.

 Minors in Other Colleges